 For courses that take place in The Hague only; schedules are subject to change

-For the schedule of the whole program, location Delft and The Hague, see the link on the right side of this page.
+For the schedule of the whole programme, location Delft and The Hague, see this link on the right side of this page.

 All SSJ courses are taught in English.
 Please check the individual course descriptions for more information.